anopheles-genomic-surveillance/selection-atlas/README.md

 To run the workflow fully, you can try running with parallelisation by changing the value of the `-c` option.
 Note this will need to be on a machine with sufficient cores and memory.

-The outputs of the gwss workflow will be stored in the "results" folder, under a sub-folder named according to the "atlas_id" and "analysis_version" parameters given in the workflow configuration file.
+The outputs of the workflow will be stored in the "results" folder, under a sub-folder named according to the "atlas_id" and "analysis_version" parameters given in the workflow configuration file.

 Remember that if you make any significant changes to the configuration and rerun the workflow, change the "analysis_version" parameter in the workflow configuration file.

-## Saving/restoring outputs of a successful gwss workflow run
+## Saving/restoring results of a successful GWSS workflow run

-After a successful run of the gwss workflow, copy the workflow outputs to GCS.
-This will allow you or other developers to continue working to improve the site based on these outputs, without having to do a complete gwss workflow run themselves.
+After a successful run of the GWSS workflow, copy the workflow outputs to GCS.
+This will allow you or other developers to continue working to improve the site based on these outputs, without having to do a complete GWSS workflow run themselves.

 With the selection-atlas environment activated, copy workflow outputs to GCS:

 ```
 gcloud storage rsync -r -u results/ gs://vo_selection_atlas_dev_us_central1/results/
 ```

+N.B., you will need permission to write to the destination bucket.

 To restore outputs from a previous workflow run to your local filesystem: